-The prison’s first inmate was a 19-year-old laborer charged with stealing a spade, but went on to include prostitutes, arsonists, murderers, and even children as young as 8, and the last woman to be tried for “witchcraft” in Gloucestershire.
+The first person to be held at Littledean was a 19-year-old laborer who was charged with stealing a spade.
+Eventually the prison would hold those charged with murder, arson, and prostitution.
+Some of its inhabitants included children as young as eight years old, and the last woman to be tried for “witchcraft” in Gloucestershire.
 (She was acquitted, but spent the time of the trial in the jail.)

 Proclaiming it the “Alcatraz of the Forest,” he says that it contains “one of the world’s largest and finest private collections of crime-related memorabilia, ephemera and curiosities.”
-The museum is very much in the dime-freakshow tradition holding not just crime memorabilia but anything designed to excite morbid curiosity in viewers.
+The museum holds not just crime memorabilia but anything designed to excite morbid curiosity in viewers.

-Among the museum’s items are:

-The prison’s Guillotine and Body Cages, instruments of punishment and torture through the ages, a model of Littledean Jail created from 56,000 matches, Nazi SS uniforms, Ku Klux Klan uniforms, a murder victim’s full skeleton, exhibits of Britain’s “maddest, hardest and most dangerous prisoners in the UK” including Charles Bronson and The Kray twins, voodoo dolls, the UK’s largest private collection of British and foreign police memorabilia, including police weapons, uniforms and Victorian hand-painted truncheons, “freaks of nature, oddities and curiosities,” autographed and signed materials from world-renowned villains and criminals, banned violent toy collections, and for no real clear reason, a Doctor Who Dalek.
+Among the items on display are: instruments of punishment and torture through the ages, a model of Littledean Jail created from 56,000 matches, Nazi uniforms, Ku Klux Klan uniforms, a murder victim’s full skeleton, and voodoo dolls.
+The museum also holds the U.K.’s largest private collection of British and foreign police memorabilia covering two floors.
+The layout incorporates the pre-existing cells to display various ephemera by theme; including police weapons, uniforms and Victorian hand-painted truncheons to serial killers and the downfall of newsmakers.
+There are also signed and autographed materials from world-renowned villains and criminals, banned violent toys, and for no real clear reason, a Dalek model from Doctor Who.

 Despite being rather despised by the local Forest of Dean Council planning officers, and having been threatened with imprisonment (though he already lives in a prison) and boycotts, owner Andy Jones continues to build his ever-growing collection of all things criminal, curious, and creepy.